mustafaascha/mustafaascha.github.io/_posts/2016-09-05-Claims_Sequences.md

     ##  10 <{Mouth,}>   1.0000000
     ##

 Well, that's not very interesting.
-It's saying that `1/30` people had each of those sequences.
-That's one person...out of the entire cohort of 30.
+I'll be doing more to explore these results in the next post.
+Keep an eye out!

 Closing thoughts
 ----------------